secretstartups/handbook/releases/index.html.md

 Depending on the bug details, follow one of the following processes:
 - For [high severity security bugs][process-security-release-critical]
-- For [high severity bugs affecting self-hosted customers][process-patch-release]
+- For [high severity bugs affecting self-managed users][process-patch-release].
+If the bug has been found close to the 22nd of the month please also alert the Release Managers in [#releases].
 - For [high severity bugs affecting GitLab.com](https://about.gitlab.com/handbook/engineering/releases/#gitlabcom-releases-1)

 If you need any additional help please ask the Release Managers in the [#releases] Slack channel.